 Materia Medica: A materia medica is a personal collection of knowledge based on medicinal herbs and plants.
 I require that your Materia Medica is hand-written.
 It has been proven scientifically countless times that information written by hand is better remembered than information typed or copied and pasted.

 Each month you will receive a list of 5 plants corresponding to the particular body system we are focusing on for that month.
 In addition, you will also be responsible for finding and adding 3 more herbs that I have not listed that correspond with the focus that month, resulting in a total of 8 herbs to research and study.

 I strongly recommend writing about one herb per day to not only break up the research but to also help you better remember each plant.

-In your Materia Medica you must include: a photo or drawing of the plant, common name, Latin name, plant family, medicinal properties, precautions, personal notes, and resources.
+In your Materia Medica you must include: a photo or drawing of the plant, common name, Botanical name, plant family, medicinal properties, precautions, personal notes, and resources.